-*Fun fact, did you know the most-watched YouTube video is Baby Shark with 9.5 billion views so far which is 19 billion minutes worth of airtime.
+*Fun fact, did you know the most-watched YouTube video is Baby Shark with 9.5 billion views so far which is 19 billion minutes’ worth of airtime?
 The video was published just five years ago.
 Watch here

 So, let's take a look under the hood of TikTok to better understand how the algorithm works.

-When a user signs up, they provide ByteDance (the owner of TikTok) their age and IP address.
+When a user signs up, they provide ByteDance (the owner of TikTok) with their age and IP address.
 Once the verification stage of creating an account is complete, TikTok offers up a handful of videos: from sports to motivational videos, lifestyle and entertainment clips.
 Based on your interaction with those clips - what you skip, what you spend time on, like, comment, share, search or follow - the algorithm recognises what content you are interested in, and does so within 40 minutes to two hours of you signing up to the app.
 In fact, on average, 95% of the content you see is down to the TikTok algorithms and your search history, according to recent research by The Wall Street Journal.

 For platforms such as TikTok to make a positive impact on consumers, the algorithms powering the content suggestions needs to work effectively.
 We spoke to Peter Wang, Product Manager at Reddit, who provided some personal views: "There are pros and cons to algorithms," he said.
 "They work extremely well in surfacing relevant content that's optimised around a metric, for example, time spent and engagement, but they don't do a good job considering the second order effect of optimising for those metrics such as clickbait articles that confirm people's biases."
 He added: "We should be very careful in applying algorithms - there should always be a human on the other side evaluating the qualitative impact.''

-We also spoke to Thibaud Dumas, former co-founder of myBrain who provides his thoughts on how algorithms can make a positive difference to our daily lives - ‘’I wish that algorithms could make social apps truly social, and actually help us deeply connect with each other, on a less virtual basis, or on a more authentic and emotional dimension.
-Can they expand our understanding of the world, our free will, our critical thinking, our creativity, our imagination, our empathy, our compassion?
-This is what I would be excited to see.’’
+We also spoke to Thibaud Dumas, former co-founder of myBrain who provides his thoughts on how algorithms can make a positive difference in our daily lives - ''I wish that algorithms could make social apps truly social, and actually help us deeply connect with each other, on a less virtual basis, or on a more authentic and emotional dimension.
+Can they expand our understanding of the world, our free will, our critical thinking, our creativity, our imagination, our empathy, and our compassion?
+This is what I would be excited to see.''

-Looking forward, as TikTok grows it’s Millennial & GenZ audience - they may have challenges around how to engage with older users.
+Looking forward, as TikTok grows its Millennial & GenZ audience - they may have challenges around how to engage with older users.
 However, should the consumer app only focus on their current demographic, they have multiple opportunities to control and make the life of a user so simple such as offering commerce and financial services - this allows them to become a super app.

 TikTok creator Sandy Lin, says she is ''Especially excited to see how TikTok is going to transform e-commerce and ways of selling.
 I believe that TikTok will dominate live video shopping.''